TITLE: Online Development Facilitator

 Physical exertion is not a normal responsibility of this classification.

 Demonstrated experience working with Faculty at the post secondary level required.
 Must have experience in developing online classes, the use of computers and software in instruction, and experience with multimedia development and production tools required.
-Creation of instructional material for the world wide web and familiarity with telecommunications technologies as they relate to distance learning and the internet is required.
+Creation of instructional material for the internet and familiarity with telecommunications technologies as they relate to distance learning and the internet is required.

 KNOWLEDGE, SKILLS, AND ABILITIES